orycho/Intro/README.md

 > l1(1);
  = 5
 </pre>
-Since functions are in variables, we can replace them with other fucntions with the same signature:
+Since functions are in variables, we can replace them with other functions with the same type:
 <pre>
 > l1&lt;-line(3,2);
  = function